fred-corp/EG4L-GarbageCollector/README.md

 Data will be transmitted two times a day, so the battery should last for about 900 days.
 Expected battery lifetime : 2 years

+When used in a park, one gateway should be enough (considering a 300m radius).
+When used on streets, a gateway should be placed every 300m.

 ## Acknowledgements

 Proudly made by Frédéric Druppel, Théo Engels, Quentin Jadoul & Baudouin Losseau.